 It is rarely practical or cost-effective to eliminate all bacteria from a recirculating water system.
 Semi-closed loops usually have open or loosely covered sumps that allow bacteria to enter the water.
 Bacteria can also enter the water when mold tools are changed.

-Some bacteria in the water is not a problem and can easily be handled by a competent water treatment program.
-Bacteria that is allowed to grow unchecked eventually secrete slime to protect themselves.
+Some bacteria in the water are not a problem and can easily be handled by a competent water treatment program.
+Bacteria that are allowed to grow unchecked eventually secrete slime to protect themselves.
 The slime layer allows bacteria to stick to surfaces.
-It also allows corrosion by-products, airborne contaminants and other living and dead bacteria to stick to surfaces.
+It also allows corrosion by-products, airborne contaminants, and other living and dead bacteria to stick to surfaces.
 That slime layer is called biofilm.

 After the mold tool is removed from the machine, connect the mold tool to a pump that circulates a cleaning solution through the mold.
 If scale problems exist, use a cleaning solution of OxSol diluted 5:1 with water.
 Biofilm problems should be addressed with a cleaning mixture containing Filmex 100 and a biocide such as Algex 200.
 Corrosion by-products can be removed with a combination of these products.

 The last step in the cleaning program should be a solution of CharPrep diluted 10:1 with water.
 Consult with your Chardon water treatment professional for a prescription to address your unique issues.
-Replace the cleaning solution periodically and as soon as the solution is darker than strong tea color.
+Replace the cleaning solution periodically and as soon as the solution is darker in color than strong tea.

 The cleaning solution will leave a passivation layer of phosphate on the tool that will protect it during the layup period, but you can undo all that hard work by filling the mold tool when it goes back online with system water that has been sitting idle in the water connection manifold.
 Always purge the connections until clean water flows before connecting the mold tool.
 Does clean water never flow?
 Check your water treatment program!